 - Fry the tofu for 4 to 5 minutes on each side, until golden brown.

-To serve tofu katsu curry, add cooked rice to a plate.
+To serve vegan katsu curry tofu, add cooked rice to a plate.
 Then place several fried tofu pieces beside and tilted slightly on the rice.
 Pour the hot katsu sauce over the top and on the side.
 Garnish with each serving with chopped fresh parsley, cilantro, or chopped green onions.

-Store any leftovers in an airtight container in the fridge for up to 4 days.
+Store this katsu tofu recipe in an airtight container in the fridge for up to 4 days.
 This dish is not recommended for freezing.

 Plant-Based Protein Options

 Looking for alternatives to tofu?
 Here are some ideas to consider:

 - Make cauliflower katsu curry by substituting breaded fried cauliflower florets for the tofu.
 Use this buffalo cauliflower wings recipe as a guide and these tips on how to cut cauliflower florets.

 - Vegan Chicken Cutlets — Make this by breading and frying vegan chicken fillets.